Residential & Commercial Specialist

 Interior - Sump Lid Access to Radon Gas

-Sub-Membrane Depressurization (SMD)
+About Sub-Membrane Depressurization (SMD)

 Specific Elements of Certified Radon Mitigation Systems:

-- All portions of the system are to be labeled and include a simple instruction manual sheet, with warranties provided to the homeowner.
+• The system must include a simple instruction manual sheet, with warranties provided to the homeowner.

 Safety and Work Environment

-Our code-compliant procedure includes following all single-family building codes regarding penetrating any firewall and re-supporting any structural bearing box joist.
+Our code-compliant procedure includes following all building codes regarding penetrating any firewall and re-supporting any structural bearing box joist.

 All electrical work should meet or exceed local codes.
 The glues, solvents and materials that are used may be hazardous.
 You should not be in the work area during the installation.
 Material Safety Data Sheets (MSDS) will be supplied upon written request.